microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Win.md

 > **Note**
 >
 > * Reset with the default argument will not reset all settings, but only user-specific settings if you run PowerShell with user privileges.
 This is sufficient in most cases to reset [Microsoft 365](https://www.microsoft.com/en-us/microsoft-365/products-apps-services) apps, while a complete reset is useful for all other applications.
-> * If you want a complete reset, you need to run the 'Compliance Utility' in an administrative PowerShell window as a user with local administrative privileges.
+> * If you want a complete reset, you need to run the Compliance Utility in an administrative PowerShell window as a user with local administrative privileges.
 Valid <String> arguments are: "Default", or "Silent":

 **Default:**